jrcarob/EU_Housing_Prices/README.md

 # EU_Housing_Prices
 R code to reproduce the EU chart on "The Rise of Housing Prices Across the EU"

-I was able to replicate, in R, the chart on house prices in the EU seen in the [European Parliament site](https://www.europarl.europa.eu/topics/en/article/20241014STO24542/rising-housing-costs-in-the-eu-the-facts-infographics) with data from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/prc_hpi_a/default/table?lang=en)
+I was able to replicate, in R, the chart on house prices evolution in the EU seen in the [European Parliament site](https://www.europarl.europa.eu/topics/en/article/20241014STO24542/rising-housing-costs-in-the-eu-the-facts-infographics) with data from [Eurostat](https://ec.europa.eu/eurostat/databrowser/view/prc_hpi_a/default/table?lang=en)

 ![plot](https://github.com/user-attachments/assets/8e81202e-c039-4e9b-8222-aedaf9eb903b)